DStreichert/small-weatherstation/README.md

 >You can check out the full license [here](https://creativecommons.org/publicdomain/zero/1.0/)

 This project is licensed under the terms of the **Creative Commons Zero v1.0 Universal** license.
-This license has no copyright and you can do with this codde what you want.
+This license has no copyright and you can do with this code what you want.